The carmaker has agreed to help develop a manned, pressurised rover powered by fuel cell technology

 Such a form of mobility is deemed necessary for human exploration activities on the lunar surface.
-Even with the limited amount of energy that can be transported to the moon, the pressurized rover would have a total lunar-surface cruising range of more than 10,000 km.
+Even with the limited amount of energy that can be transported to the Moon, the pressurised rover would have a total lunar-surface cruising range of more than 10,000 km.

-The concept proposal for the pressurised rover are being studied by JAXA and Toyota is based around the following features:
+The concept proposal for the pressurised rover under consideration by JAXA and Toyota is based around the following features:

 Toyota President, Akio Toyoda, commented: "I believe that our industry, which is constantly thinking about the role it should fulfil, shares the same aspirations of international space exploration.
-Furthermore, cars are used in all of Earth’s regions, and, in some regions, cars play active roles as partners for making sure that people come back alive.
-And I think that coming back alive is exactly what is needed in this project.
+Furthermore, cars are used in all of Earth’s regions, and in some regions, cars play active roles as partners for making sure that people come back alive; I think that coming back alive is exactly what is needed in this project."

-"I am extremely happy that, for this project, expectations have been placed on the thus-far developed durability and driving performance of Toyota vehicles and on our fuel cell environmental technologies," he concluded.
+Toyoda pointed out that expectations have been placed on the thus far developed durability and driving performance of Toyota vehicles and on fuel cell environmental technologies.

-International space exploration has its sights set on the moon and Mars; projects that need coordination between unmanned missions, such as the recent successful touchdown by the asteroid probe Hayabusa on the asteroid Ryugu, and manned missions, such as those involving humans using pressurised rovers to conduct activities on the moon.
+International space exploration has its sights set on the Moon and Mars; projects that need coordination between unmanned missions, such as the recent successful touchdown by the asteroid probe Hayabusa on the asteroid Ryugu, and manned missions, such as those involving humans using pressurised rovers to conduct activities on the lunar surface.